-- The Managed Switch supports IEEE 802.1Q VLAN.
-The port untagging function can be used to remove the 802.1 tag from packet headers to maintain compatibility with devices that are tag-unaware. - The Managed Switch's default is to assign all ports to a single 802.1Q VLAN named DEFAULT\VLAN.
-As new VLAN is created, the member ports assigned to the new VLAN will be removed from the DEFAULT\VLAN port member list.
-The DEFAULT\VLAN has a VID = 1.
+The Managed Switch's default is to assign all ports to a single 802.1Q VLAN named DEFAULT_VLAN.
+As new VLAN is created, the member ports assigned to the new VLAN will be removed from the DEFAULT VLAN port member list.
+The DEFAULT_VLAN has a VID = 1.